-Today, we will talk about the 11 plugins that we believe are best for metal music in 2023.
+We searched the web for you to find the 11 plugins that we believe are best for metal musicians in 2023.

 The digital revolution took place in the second half of the 90s when all the physical equipment began to translate into plugins and virtual tools.
 Now we’ve reached a point where we have almost everything we need at our disposal: guitar amp emulations, effects, virtual electric guitars, bass guitars, sample libraries, and so on.
 And the best part is that it’s all still going strong.